 - Do you have trouble sleeping?
 Jet lag messes with all of us.
 But even if you’re in your normal time zone, the experience of sleeping in a different bed, hearing different noises, or dealing with an unaccustomed amount of light in the room, can affect your sleep when you’re on the road.
 Consider Sleep Gummies, which pair CBD with melatonin.

 - Do you work out while you’re on the road?
-For relief from sore muscles check out CBDMEDIC™ Muscle & Joint Pain Relief Ointment or the Active Sport Pain-Relief Stick while Charlotte’s Web™ Recovery gummies can help with exercise-induced inflammation.
+For relief from sore muscles check out CBDMEDIC™ Active Sport Pain-Relief Stick while Charlotte’s Web™ Muscle Recovery gummies can help with exercise-induced inflammation.

 - Are you traveling with a dog?
 If you’re flying with a small dog riding beneath your seat, it may experience extra anxiety in its new surroundings.
 Charlotte’s Web™ Calming Chews for Dogs contain CBD, valerian root, passionflower extract, and chamomile, to help calm your dog in stressful situations.